FY 2019 Tribal Set-Aside

 You can also register onsite the day of the event beginning at 7:30 a.m. in the pre-function lobby of the Silver Creek Event Center.

-A Framing Paper is forthcoming and will provide relevant background and questions for you to consider in advance of the consultation.
+View an informational Framing Paper that provides relevant background and questions for you to consider in advance of the session.
 For more information, please contact OVC by email at firstname.lastname@example.org.

 If you are unable to attend the Tribal Consultation in person, OVC strongly encourages tribal leaders and representatives to submit written comments.
 Comments must be submitted to OVC by 5:00 p.m. eastern time on September 16, 2019.